-Open Sky Policy for Developing Countries with Emphasis on the Small Island Developing States (SIDS)
+1 Open Sky Policy for Developing Countries with

+26 Emphasis on the Small Island Developing States (SIDS)

-N. P. Mootien
+2 N. P. Mootien

-Abstract - With the advent of globalisation, the world has become a global village.
-In other words, traveling to other countries has become easy since the travel industry has facilitated economic growth, world trade, international investment and tourism.
-This paper addresses the future of air travel due to the adoption of an open sky policy by some of the developing countries who are somehow forced to do so as other airlines become too competitive.
-The first and foremost purpose of this dissertation is to assess the impacts and benefits of regulation and liberalisation on developing countries with a special consideration for the small island developing states (SIDS).
+Abstract -With the advent of globalisation, the world has become a global village.
+In other words, traveling 28 to other countries has become easy since the travel industry has facilitated economic growth, world trade, 29 international investment and tourism.
+This paper addresses the future of air travel due to the adoption of 30 an open sky policy by some of the developing countries who are somehow forced to do so as other airlines become 31 32 too competitive.
+The first and foremost purpose of this dissertation is to assess the impacts and benefits of 33 regulation and liberalisation on developing countries with a special consideration for the small island developing states (SIDS).
 Mauritius is a classic example of one such state that has favoured free enterprise for its economic development and has had to give up the quasi-monopoly of its flag carrier.
-Moreover, the purpose of this paper is to exhibit the benefits of an open sky policy for the government and the consumer.
-Furthermore the paper also aims at explaining the potential threats that a flag carrier like may face with the advent of an open sky policy.

-Another objective of this project has been to devise a policy theory that could help airlines of SIDS to develop further strategies within a framework where deregulation and liberalization are bound to become a necessity and inevitable development to reckon with.
+Moreover, the purpose of this paper is 35 to exhibit the benefits of an open sky policy for the government and the consumer.
+Furthermore the paper also 36 aims at explaining the potential threats that a flag carrier like may face with the advent of an open sky policy.
+37 Another objective of this project has been to devise a policy theory that could help airlines of SIDS to develop 38 further strategies within a framework where deregulation and liberalization are bound to become a necessity and 39 inevitable development to reckon with.

-Keywords: Deregulation, Liberalization, Globalization, Open sky policies, SIDS a) The Aviation Sector ir transport has for decades been an important sector for world trade, economic growth and tourism.
+a) The Aviation Sector ir transport has for decades been an important sector for world trade, economic growth and tourism.
 While in the layman's view, the airline industry has for a long time been associated with excitement, adventure and glamour, for the decision and policy makers is just as important as any economic sectors of a country that requires efficient management and that are subject to all the constraints of business development: competition, costs, energy shortage and economic forces of supply demand.
 This project therefore focuses on some of the developments that have indelibly marked the industry over second half of the last century.
+As a matter of fact, the air transport industry has for many years been viewed as a protected industry.
+This protectionism stems from the understanding of the Flag Carrier concept.
+This has Author: University Of Technology, Mauritius E-mail: nmootien@umail.utm.ac.m brought about the state of monopoly situation whereby the national airline was considered as n essential service provider that should have all the support of the state: subsidies, preferential tariffs, accessibility to investment funds and more important the subsiding of routes that are not necessarily profitable.